jesskaspar/css-exercise-four/README.md

-# css-exercise-four
+# frontend-challenge
-Exercise focused on the usage of media queries
+Final project for the frontend section